-Venues come in all kind of shapes and sizes and so their price policies and general conditions.
+Venues come in all kinds of shapes and sizes, as do their pricing policies and general conditions.

-This makes it often challenging for couples to get a clear understanding of what exactly is included and what exactly they are signing for when booking the venues of their dreams.
+This makes it often challenging for couples to get a clear understanding of what exactly is included and what exactly they are signing for when booking the venue of their dreams.

 So it is crucial for you to know what exactly the contract with your venue entails, so that you won´t end up with unforeseen charges, disappointments, or worse - regrets.